ExistensialReset/flowmosr/systemic/EXPERT_CERTIFICATION_PROTOCOL.md

 ## Why

-Not all decisions need full protocol.
+Not all decisions require full protocol.

 ---